-- a) Delivering a waste management system that is effective, equitable, responsive and sustainable under the prevailing conditions - b) Provision of public services (e.g. waste collection, transport, treatment and disposal) suited to the needs of and affordable for local users - c) Protection of public and occupational health and the environment - d) Contributing to sustainable use of natural resources, e.g. through materials recovery and recycling, soil improvement, energy generation - e) Contributing to economic development, including through fostering resource efficient production and developing waste recovery and recycling operations - f) Providing employment and enterprise development opportunities - g) Deploying technologies appropriate to prevailing conditions
+- (a) Delivering a waste management system that is effective, equitable, responsive and sustainable under the prevailing conditions - (b) Provision of public services (e.g. waste collection, transport, treatment and disposal) suited to the needs of and affordable for local users - (c) Protection of public and occupational health and the environment - (d) Contributing to sustainable use of natural resources, e.g. through materials recovery and recycling, soil improvement, energy generation - (e) Contributing to economic development, circular economy including through fostering resource efficient production and developing waste recovery and recycling operations - (f) Providing employment and enterprise development opportunities - (g) Deploying technologies appropriate to prevailing conditions - (h) Building the capacities of those forming part of the waste management system

-- h) Building the capacities of those forming part of the waste management system - i) Encouraging and inviting research and development into technologies and governance approaches for sustainable resource and waste management - j) Enhancing awareness and knowledge on solid waste management - k) Promoting and facilitating public participation and stakeholder engagement in solid waste management
+- (i) Encouraging and inviting research and development into technologies and governance approaches for sustainable resource and waste management - (j) Enhancing awareness and knowledge on solid waste management - (k) Promoting and enhancing community and residents' participation in waste management